iheitlager/dotfiles/README.md

 ## topical

 Everything is configured and tweaked within `~/.dotfiles`.
+The actual dotfiles are symlinked from this folder during the bootstrap.
-This should remain on your system, and offers one place for versioning of your dotfiles.
+This should remain on your system, and offers one place for versioning of your dotfiles, and for example allows .ssh to be excluded.
 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-The complete dotfiles system consists out of three main parts:
+The complete dotfiles system consists of three main parts:
 - symlinks to dotfiles
 - topical installers during `script\bootstrap
-- topical extensions for `.bash_profile`.
+- topical extensions to be loaded by `.bash_profile`.

 ## components